S3 method for mvgam

 lognormal()

-for count data with imperfect detection when the number of trials is known; note that thecbind()
+: Count data with imperfect detection when number of trials is known (usecbind()

 but allows for overdispersionnmix()